adnanbezerra/roteiros-LEDA/README.md

-# Lista de algoritmos de ordenação com uso do Comparator aqui presentes:

-## Do segundo roteiro:
+# List of the sorting algorithms based on Comparator in this repository:

+## From second lesson:
 - Quick Sort
 - Merge Sort
-- Quick Sort mediana precisa só organizar os if's
+- Quick Sort Median of three
 - Hybrid Sort

-## Do primeiro roteiro:
+## From first lesson:
 - Selection Sort
 - Insertion Sort
 - Bubble Sort

+## About this:
-Created for study purposes in my Data Structure classes
+Created for study purposes in my Data Structure classes.
+To use it, you must also implement the Util class, which contains the .swap() method, and the AbstractSorting and Sorting classes, which are the abstract classes used to run the .sort() method in the algorithms.